Clean Mobility Forum Speakers

 Angelina Rahimi (Founder and President – Aura Planning Inc.) She/Her

-Angelina Rahimi, the Founder and President of Aura Planning Inc., brings over 20 years of expertise in urban planning, project management, and community development.
-She has been nominated for the California Energy Commission’s Clean Energy Hall of Fame.
-Aura Planning is dedicated to creating a transformative impact by providing sustainable and equitable mobility solutions to underserved communities.
-The company also focuses on empowering these communities through comprehensive job training programs, ensuring their active involvement in the clean economy.
+Angelina Rahimi, Founder and President of Aura Planning Inc., brings over 20 years of expertise in urban planning, project management, and community development.
+She has been honored with a nomination for the California Energy Commission’s Clean Energy Hall of Fame.
+At Aura Planning, we are committed to driving transformative change by delivering equitable clean mobility solutions to underserved communities.
+For us, clean mobility isn’t just about transportation; it’s about advancing social mobility.
+That’s why Aura also invests in these communities by offering comprehensive EV job training programs, ensuring their full participation in the emerging clean energy economy.

 Kimberly Raney (Executive Director of Procurement, Warehouse, and Transportation-Business Operations – Oakland Unified School District) She/Her